 — Probiotics.
 Probiotics are helpful organisms that live in the gut and other parts of the body and can help restore a healthy environment in the vagina.
 Lactobacilli, a bacterium found in yogurt, can inhibit the growth of Candida albicans.
 You can take probiotic supplements that contain lactobacilli, which are available over the counter, to address a yeast infection.
 You can also get probiotics naturally from fermented foods, such as yogurt, kefir, sauerkraut, kombucha and tempeh.

-— Immune boosters.
+— Incorporating more foods that may help support one’s immune system.
 Certain foods might also help restore balance in the vagina, such as garlic and foods high in vitamin C. Vitamin C, which is found in citrus fruit, tomatoes, broccoli and other whole foods, can help support a healthy immune system.
 It’s thought that consuming these immune-boosting foods can help your body regain the delicate balance needed for a healthy vaginal environment.

 Prevention of Yeast Infections